 When resources are multi-skilled, one can deploy them to various tasks with varying skill demands.
 Certain vacancies in a project can require one person to have different skills.
 That’s why matrix managers encourage multi-skill building opportunities and make them a part of their individual development plan (IDP).

 For instance, let’s say that a graphic designer’s primary skill is Adobe Photoshop, and CorelDraw is a secondary skill.
 A pipeline project requires two designers equipped with CorelDraw skills.
 However, only one resource is available to take up the job.
 In this case, the resource manager can coordinate with the line manager to initiate a suitable training program and hone that designer’s CorelDraw skills.
 While it helps the resource manager mitigate skill gaps and fulfill project demands, it enables employees to diversify their portfolios.

 Helps leverage cost-effective resources

 As resources are expensive investments, creating the most appropriate team allows the matrix organization to prevent project budget overruns and ensures profitability.

 A matrix organizational structure enables resource managers to go beyond regional boundaries and leverage cost-effective resources.

 If a resource is beyond their span of control, they can coordinate with other resource managers and department heads to procure the best-fit resource at a much lesser cost.
 For instance, let’s assume a project is based in the US, where the resource cost is higher.
 A matrix structure here enables the resource manager to look for similarly skilled resources from a low-cost country and control project costs without compromising quality.

 Enhances innovation and autonomy

 A matrix organization fosters inter-departmental collaboration between resources from different functions and locations.
-This forms functional and culturally diverse teams.
+These form functional and culturally diverse teams.
 So, when subject matter experts of different domains work together, they bring their unique ideas, insights, and opinions to the table.
 It also empowers them to think out-of-the-box and boost innovation.